 Note : the unit of decay rate is the decibel per second.

-Decibel (dB) is a relative unit of measurement widely used in acoustics.
-The dB is a logarithmic ratio between the measured level and a reference (threshold) level of 0dB.
+The decibel (dB) is a relative unit of measurement, widely used in acoustics.
+The dB is a logarithmic ratio between the measured level and a reference (threshold) level of 0 dB.
 The ratio may be

 sound power in watts